China Mountain Travel China Mountain Travel

 What We Cover

-We write about China’s famous mountains, scenic areas, and mountain towns, including the Five Great Mountains, Lushan, Huangshan, Zhangjiajie, Emei Mountain, Wudang Mountain, and other destinations that are useful for foreign travelers.
+We write about China’s famous mountains, scenic areas, and mountain towns, including the Five Great Mountains, Huangshan, Zhangjiajie, Lushan, Emei Mountain, Wudang Mountain, and other destinations that are useful for international travelers.

-Each guide aims to answer questions such as:
+Each guide is written to answer practical questions such as:

-• Is this mountain worth visiting for a first-time foreign traveler?
+• Is this destination worth visiting for a first-time traveler to China?

 • Which route is best for different fitness levels?

-• Should you stay overnight or do a day trip?
+• Should you stay overnight or visit as a day trip?

 • How do you get there from the nearest major city?